 They also open up a lot more opportunities: maybe you don’t want to sit inside and play games?
-With mobile, you and your friend could play in a cafe, or a bar, or in the park, or anywhere!
+With mobile, you and your friend could play in a cafe, a bar, in the park, or anywhere!
 That’s the joy of mobile.
 Our guide for the best mobile co-op games is packed full of those fun little experiences for you and a friend to enjoy.

-the best mobile co-op games
+Here are the best mobile co-op games.

-While Raid night not feature real-time co-op, it absolutely rewards you for working together.
+While Raid might not feature real-time co-op, it absolutely rewards you for working together.
 You want to create, or join, a clan with your friend, and then work together to beat bosses in PvE.
 It’s great for those limited on time, that just want to pop into a game each day, perform a few tasks, and then move on.

-The problem with many dedicated two-player games is that sometimes they can only entertain you for so long; facing the same person constantly means that you end up learning their playstyle, and instead of tense, drawn out affairs, it can be easy to predict who’s going to win.
+The problem with many dedicated two-player games is that sometimes they can only entertain you for so long; facing the same person constantly means that you end up learning their playstyle, and instead of tense, drawn-out affairs, it can be easy to predict who’s going to win.
 Santorini, an excellent port of a board game of the same name, side-steps most of these problems by not only offering a tactically engaging base game, but also near-infinite replayability in the form of powers.

 Your goal in the game is to try and build a tower to its third level, placing one of your two pawns on it, but your opponent is doing the same.
 Each pawn has to move and build every turn, and three-story towers can be capped by an opponent, denying you your winning move.
 It becomes an intricate dance and contest of tactical prowess, as you try to manoeuvre yourself and your opponent to exactly where you want them.
 Want more tabletop games?
 See our guide of the best digital board games on mobile.